edawson/gfakluge/paper/paper.md

 GFAKluge provides a command line interface for working with GFA.
 This includes replacements for common tasks on FASTA assemblies such as calculating assembly N90.
 There are also methods for merging assemblies, reformating files for readability, and converting between legacy GFA formats.
-To our knowledge, GFAKluge is the only software package that can consume and produce both GFA1 and GFA2.
+To our knowledge, GFAKluge is the only publically-available software package that can consume and produce both GFA1 and GFA2, though many other tools exist for manipulating one of the GFA formats (CITE).
 By allowing interconversion between the compatble subsets of the formats, the gfak convert tool allows programs that usually can't communicate to share data without changes to their code.
+We have used GFAKluge to convert GFA from TwoPaCo (CITE) for visualization in Bandage (CITE), to calculate assembly statistics from the Falcon assembler (CITE), and to extract FASTA from a vg msga assembly (CITE).
+We see the command line utilities as being very useful to the development community in the short term.

 # Integrating GFAKluge into an existing program
-As an example of how to use the GFAKluge API, we examine its use in the variation graph toolkit [vg](https://github.com/vgteam/vg). vg creates string graphs from assemblies and population variation that are then used for read mapping and variant calling.
+As an example of how to use the GFAKluge API, we examine its use in the variation graph toolkit [vg](https://github.com/vgteam/vg) (CITE). vg creates string graphs from assemblies and population variation that are then used for read mapping and variant calling.
 We incorporated
 GFAKluge for input and output of GFA in vg, replacing an existing parser.
 Reading in a GFA file requires one line of code and is agnostic to the GFA version used.
 Converting from GFA to vg's internal structures and vice versa requires forty source lines of code.
 Changing output from